arrudaguilherme/crud_product_project/README.md

 1) Declare the Database URL
 2) Create the engine using the `create_engine` statement
 3) Create a Session for the database
-4) Create the ORM Base (The model is going to herith from it)
+4) Create the ORM Base (The model is going to inherit from it)
 5) Create a Session generator to be re-used (I created a `get_db()`)

 ## `models.py` File: